ESXi ホストで仮想マシンをパワーオフできない

 4. Connect the vSphere Client or VMware Host Client directly to the ESXi host on which the virtual machine is running.

-Note : Starting with vSphere 6.5, you can enable Virtual Machine Encryption to protect your virtual machine and its files.
+Note: Starting with vSphere 6.5, Virtual Machine Encryption can be enabled to protect the virtual machine and its files.

 If encryption is enabled on a virtual machine, a set of encryption privileges is required, otherwise the virtual machine cannot be powered off.

-If you are unable to successfully power off the virtual machine using the client, use one of the command line options:
+If the attempts to power off the virtual machine using the client fails, use one of the command line options:

-1. Run the following command .vmxto get a list of running virtual machines, identified by their World ID, UUID, display name, and path to their configuration file:
+1. Run the following command to get a list of running virtual machines, identified by their World ID, UUID, display name, and path to their configuration file:

 esxcli vm process list

-2. Power off the virtual machine from the list by running the following command: Note :
+2. Power off the virtual machine from the list by running the following command

 esxcli vm process kill --type= [soft,hard,force] --world-id= WorldNumber